Tamer Seckin, MD – Endometriosis Patient Day 2019 – Opening and Welcome

 Thank you.
 That was “Reverie” by Megan [inaudible 00:07:18].

-There’s something about the original photograph that has this sort of energy or aura of the original person that I think is being transferred into the painting itself.
+There’s something about the original photograph that has this sort of energy or aura of the original person that I think is in the painting itself.
 We’re always trying to understand someone else as a way of understanding ourselves, and so I think that, even though these family photographs are not our own family photographs, there’s still this sort of universal aspect of humanness that comes across.
-Anthropologist named Michael Taussig talks about sacred objects being shocked back into being when they’re being defaced, and so I think about the family photograph in that context, where it is an object that is ubiquitous.
+Anthropologist whose name is Michael Taussig talks about sacred objects being shocked back into being when they’re being defaced, and so I think about the family photograph in that context, where it is an object that is ubiquitous.
 But, by defacing them in a particular way, suddenly they’re piercing and present again.
 We’re sort of honoring them in a way that the original image intended.

 I’m collecting these abandoned family photographs.
 It is a very particular process in terms of how I’m selecting the images.
 It has to be this sort of almost falling in love with them.
 Pattern is another toolkit within this element of defacement; it will underline relationships that are already existing within the photograph itself, so, for example, in the painting “Leonar 5746,” I’m intervening by incorporating pattern that emerges from that field of daisies and then encircles and underlines the relationship with these women.
 When you think about a photograph, it’s of a split-second.